- Official guide & official test practice book

 The test consists of one section which is 2 hours and 50 minutes long.

 - When is the test offered?

-Note: The test registration deadline for the November one is usually before the time when the result of the October test comes out.
+Note: The test registration deadline for the October test is usually prior to the release of the September test results.
 So, it may be a good idea to register for both if one is in urgent need of a good score.

 - Nearest Location:

 - Graduate programs that require GRE Math Subject Test score:

 Math & Applied Math.

 - Graduate programs for which a good Math Subject score would be helpful:

 - START EARLY so that you will have enough time to review all the materials, and will be able to take the subject test again (which many people do) if necessary.